 Any printed document containing NPPI may be handled only by authorized personnel (see above), must be filed immediately, and must not be left unattended on a desktop or filing bin.
 Any document containing NPPI may be printed only at the designated printer and under authorized personnel supervision.
 During the workday, settlement files must remain in the responsible individual’s workstation or in ____________________office.
 When the workstation or office is left unattended, all settlement files must be secured in a locked drawer or cabinet.
 Settlement files may not be left unattended by the copy machine, kitchen, reception area, conference room, or any public area of the office.
 After work hours, all settlement files must be placed in a locked drawer or cabinet.

+BEST PRACTICE NO. 3

+(CONTINUED)

 Electronic NPPI obtained through email or by downloading from a lender’s document delivery website, may be printed for client signature at the time of closing.
 Once executed, such documentation will be immediately scanned to the Firm/Entity’s password-protected Real

-BEST PRACTICE NO. 3

-(CONTINUED)

 Estate folder and the originals placed into a sealed Federal Express pack for delivery to the Lender.
 No physical copies will be made or retained by the Firm/Entity.